chef/chef-workstation/docs-chef-io/content/workstation/install_workstation.md

 ### Windows Install

-1. Visit the [Chef Workstation downloads page](https://www.chef.io/downloads/tools/workstation?os=windows) and select the appropriate package for your Windows version.
-Click on the **Download** button.
+1. Visit [Chef Downloads](https://www.chef.io/downloads) to download a Chef Workstation package.
 1. Follow the steps to accept the license and install Chef Workstation.
 You will have the option to change your install location; by default the installer uses the `C:\opscode\chef-workstation\` directory.
 1. **Optional:** Set the default shell.
 On Windows it is strongly recommended to use Windows PowerShell instead of `cmd.exe`.